1911 Pittsburgh Panthers football team: At Cornell

 Coach Thompson was not pleased with the officiating in his comments to The Pittsburg Press : "I can see why W. & J. kicked about the officials after their game here.
 The work of several of the men here who had today's game in charge was anything but satisfactory."

 This was Pitt's fourth game versus Cornell and their record was 0–4 having been outscored 80–8.

 The Pitt lineup for the game with Cornell was Perry Graves and Hube Wagner (left end), William Leahy (left tackle), Henry Blair and George Gehlert (left guard), Ralph Galvin (center), Wayne Smith (right guard), James Stevenson (right tackle), Jack Lindsay and Chuck Soles (right end), Tillie Dewar and William Connelly (quarterback), George Brown (left halfback), Hube Wagner and Charles Quailey (right halfback), and Ross Feightner (fullback).
 The game consisted of fifteen-minute quarters.

 Notre Dame

 On November 4, undefeated Notre Dame came east to pad their record against the Pitt eleven.
 Ten thousand fans were in attendance including Governor John K. Tener.
 The Irish were heavy favorites and "confident of a victory of not less than 18–0."
-The starting end on this team was Knute Rockne, who would go on to legendary fame as Notre Dame coach from 1918-1930.
+The starting end on this team was Knute Rockne, who would go on to legendary fame as Notre Dame coach from 1918 to 1930.

 Even though Captain Jack Lindsay and Henry Blair were unable to play, the Pitt team "looked something like the great aggregation which went through all last season without having a single point scored against it."
 The game ended in a 0 to 0 tie, although "Pitt had several good chances to score but were unable to pierce the Notre Dame defense at the crucial moment."